oddluck/limnoria-plugins/README.md

 ## Requirements ##

-This plugin requires Python 2.7.
+- This plugin requires Python 2.7.
 It might work in other versions, though.
+- If you need to install `certifi` you may have to restart the bot afterwards

 ## Notable features ##